One of the most common questions we are asked is what kind of oil to use when cooking. And our answer is…it depends.

 Knowing the smoke point is all well and good, but how do you know WHEN your pan reaches those temps?
 Obviously, it’s easy to tell when you are baking something in the oven.
 However when cooking on the stove, it is a bit more challenging.

-Smartkitchen.com lists medium heat on the stove to be between 325-374°F/162-189°C. So as you can see from the list above, olive oil should never be cooked above low heat, and caution should be used when cooking coconut oil and sesame oil (keep these to a low medium heat).
-You can also see why we like to cook with avocado oil and ghee (and butter for those who tolerate dairy, which is similar to ghee’s smoke point).
+Smartkitchen.com lists medium heat on the stove to be between 325-374°F/162-189°C. This means you can safely cook with extra virgin olive, avocado oil and ghee (and a little butter for those who tolerate dairy, which is similar to ghee’s smoke point).